WolfSource/WolfEngine/wolf-stream/README.md

 # Wolf Stream
-Wolf-Stream contains all streaming features of Wolf Engine, this library is developed based on FFMPEG, GStreamer and LIVE555
+Wolf-Stream contains all streaming features of Wolf, this library is developed based on FFMPEG, GStreamer and LIVE555

 ## Installation